philipahNOV/maze-2025/RD-ball.md

 ### Lighting sensitivity

 The HSV thresholds are susceptible to changing light conditions.
-Tune these empirically:
+Tune these empirically via `tracking.hsv_range` in `config.yaml`:

 ```python
 self.HSV_RANGE = (